FelipeFTN/MySecret/README.md

 ```
 After that, it will ask you for a **secret key**, which is a file **password**.
 (MySecret will hash this password using **SHA-256**)<br>
 If it's your first time running **MySecret** you need to select a text editor to write down your file, select one of the options, and your text editor will magically open and you can **write all your notes safelly**.
-Your default editor will be saved at a configuration file located at _home/.config/MySecret_, you can delete it to reset your preference and choose another. _editor.config_
+Your default editor will be saved at a configuration file located at _home/.config/MySecret_, you can delete it to reset your preference and choose another. ```configuration file: editor.config```
 ```bash
 $ file name: MySecret
 $ secret key: MyPassword